 Example: Owner and Mortgagee enter into a security agreement that grants an international interest in a helicopter ("Helicopter A") and the helicopter engine currently installed thereon, and grants a security interest in the helicopter and helicopter engine in favour of Mortgagee.
 At closing, the parties register an international interest, or prospective international interest, as applicable, from Owner in favour of Mortgagee against Helicopter A and a separate registration against Helicopter Engine A. Because Helicopter Engine A is attached to Helicopter A, it is considered a component of and included in the definition of a "helicopter."
-Therefore, the registration against Helicopter A extends to Helicopter Engine A is installed on Helicopter A. The separate registration against Helicopter Engine A, made at a time when it is installed on Helicopter A, is not a valid current international interest registration against

-Helicopter Engine A because it lacks the elements that compose an international interest255 but it is deemed to be a prospective registration that will ripen into a valid international interest at the time Helicopter Engine A is removed from the Helicopter A regardless as to whether the original registration was designated as an "international interest" or "prospective international interest."
+Therefore, the registration against Helicopter A extends to Helicopter Engine A for the period of time Helicopter Engine A is installed on Helicopter A. The separate registration against Helicopter Engine A because it lacks the elements that compose an international interest255 but it is deemed to be a prospective registration that will ripen into a valid international interest at the time Helicopter Engine A is removed from the Helicopter A regardless as to whether the original registration was designated as an "international interest."